 We’re heading into the winter lull of the horse racing season post Breeders’ Cup.
 Most passengers will cut down their play, but obviously not the Conductor.
 The clocks have turned back, the darkness has come.
-The only thing to keep him sane is to never leave the house and fire away.
+The only thing to keep him sane is to never leave the house and fire away at Churchill Downs.
 Skip!
 Skip!

 Race 1: 1 Mile.
 F.MC 30000